hashicorp/terraform-provider-aws/website/docs/d/rds_engine_version.markdown

 * `supports_parallel_query` - Indicates whether you can use Aurora parallel query with a specific DB engine version.
 * `supports_read_replica` - Indicates whether the database engine version supports read replicas.
 * `valid_upgrade_targets` - Set of engine versions that this database engine version can be upgraded to.
-* `version_description` - The description of the database engine version.
+* `version_description` - Description of the database engine version.